 Optimize all your images

 First off, yes, you should always optimize all your images.
-WordPress has a built-in 82 % default compression level for JPG images, but it wont optimize your images enough.
-You must attend to this yourself.
+WordPress has a built-in 82% default compression level for JPG images, but it won’t optimize your images enough.
+You must do this yourself.

 There are so many different ways to optimize images that we could write an article only about that, so I will just focus on the settings that I recommend.

 If you are of a different opinion here, feel free to leave a comment below.
 With JPG images, I would recommend using a progressive compression.